idaholab/TMAP8/doc/content/verification_and_validation/ver-1kc-2.md

 ## Input files

 !style halign=left
 The input file for this case can be found at [/ver-1kc-2.i].
-To limit the computational costs of the test cases, the tests run a version of the file with a coarser mesh and fewer time steps.
-More information about the changes can be found in the test specification file for this case [/ver-1kc-2/tests].

 !bibtex bibliography